Entropy of an autoequivalence on Calabi-Yau manifolds: Counterexample of Kikuta-Takahashi

 \subsection{Acknowledgement}

-I would like to thank Fabian Haiden for suggesting this problem to me, and Genki Ouchi for reading and pointing out Remark \ref{Rmk:Genki}.
-I would also like to thank Philip Engel, Hansol Hong, Atsushi Kanazawa, Koji Shimizu, Yukinobu Toda and Cheng-Chiang Tsai for helpful coversations and correspondences.
-Finally, I would like to thank Shing-Tung Yau and Harvard University Math Department for warm support.
+I would like to thank Fabian~Haiden for suggesting this problem to me, and Genki~Ouchi for reading and pointing out Remark \ref{Rmk:Genki}.
+I would also like to thank Philip~Engel, Hansol~Hong, Atsushi~Kanazawa, Koji~Shimizu, Yukinobu~Toda and Cheng-Chiang~Tsai for helpful conversations and correspondences.
+Finally, I would like to thank Shing-Tung~Yau and Harvard University Math Department for warm support, and anonymous referees for suggesting several improvements.
+This work is partially supported by Simons Collaboration Grant on Homological Mirror Symmetry.

 Department of Mathematics, Harvard University, One Oxford Street, Cambridge, MA 02138, USA.

 email: {\tt ywfan@math.harvard.edu}